Guide to Debt Consolidation Loans for Veterans

 There are some options for debt consolidation loans for disabled veterans.
 If you are a disabled veteran with federal student loans, you may qualify for Total and Permanent Disability Discharge of your federal student loans.
 This program discharges totally and permanently disabled veterans from having to repay loans from the William D. Ford Federal Direct Loan Program, the Federal Family Education Loan (FFEL) Program, or the Federal Perkins Loan Program.
 It also relieves you from having to complete a TEACH Grant service obligation.
 To qualify for the program, disabled veterans must submit documentation from the VA, Social Security Administration, or a physician.

 If you have VA benefit debt related to VA disability compensation, you may have additional options.
 These include repayment plans, a compromise offer, a waiver, or a temporary hardship suspension.
-You can contact the VA Debt Management Center to set up a repayment plan or adjust your current repayment plan if you need more time to pay off your debt.
+You may contact the VA Debt Management Center to set up a repayment plan or adjust your current repayment plan if you need more time to pay down your debt.

 Getting a Debt Consolidation Loan for Veterans With Bad Credit

 There are also options for debt consolidation loans for veterans with bad credit.
-If you have a VA loan on your home, you may be qualified for a Military Debt Consolidation Loan (MDCL), also known as a VA consolidation loan.
-This is a debt consolidation loan to pay off all unsecured debts, which could include credit cards, medical bills, or payday loans.
-Qualifying standards for a MDCL loan are less stringent than for conventional consolidation loans, so veterans with bad credit scores may qualify.
+Some private lenders offer Military Debt Consolidation Loans (MDCLs), also known as VA consolidation loans.
+If you have a VA loan on your home, you may qualify for an MDCL.
+This is a debt consolidation loan to pay down all unsecured debts, which could include credit cards, medical bills, or payday loans.
+Because an MDCL is secured by your home, qualifying standards for an MDCL may be less stringent than for conventional consolidation loans, so veterans with bad credit scores may qualify.

 VA consolidation loans are considered “cash out” loans.
 With a VA consolidation loan, you refinance your current loan for more than the amount owed and take the difference in cash.
-You will have to factor in closing costs from the final amount that you receive.
-There is a limit to how often you can take out VA loans.
+You also have to factor in closing costs from the final amount that you receive.
+There is a limit to how often you may take out VA loans.

 Private Lender vs VA Debt Consolidation Loans: Similarities

-Debt consolidation loans offered by private lenders have some similarities to VA debt consolidation loans.
-These include:
+Debt consolidation loans from private lenders have some similarities to VA debt consolidation loans.

 Private Lender | VA Debt Consolidation Loans |